-I meant to post this recipe for Cinco de Mayo, but I’m not always as organized as I’d like to be and my best intentions fell by the wayside as I was knee deep in crab salad, artichokes and orzo.
+I meant to post this recipe for Cinco de Mayo, but I’m not always as organized as I’d like to be and my best intentions fell by the wayside as I was knee deep in chalupas, salsa verde and those incredible crepes.
 That said, I knew I had to get this one up before Memorial Day, because you’re going to want to have a big batch of this on hand all weekend!

 Anyway, this black bean dip comes courtesy of my friend, Nola.
 (Thank you very much!)
 It has appeared at countless barbecues, poolside veg-sessions and long weekends in the Keys.